teepluss/laravel4-up/README.md

 ## UP for Laravel 4

-UP is file uploader with polymorphic relations
+UP is a file uploader with polymorphic relations